nuuuwan/election/README.md

 ### Major

-* Move to 3-column formal - which is more in line with Mobile
 * Hexagon Maps for Provinces and Districts
+* Move to 3-column formal - which is more in line with Mobile ❓

 ### Minor

-* Change repo/app name to ##PresPoll

 ### One Liners

+* Tooltips for HexagonMap Hexagons
 * Replace number of votes with percentage ❓
 * Replace humanized number of votes, with actual number of votes ❓